jimbateson7/jamesbateson.co.uk/src/pages/what-am-i-up-to.md

 * Learning more about Eleventy, Netlify and Decap CMS
 * Brushing up on my templating language skills
 * Doing some UI design practice work to improve Figma skills
-* Trying to figure out the confusing world of Linkedin. ~~There are some nice communities and knowledge on there, but I was often feeling worse after visiting~~
+* ~~Trying to figure out the confusing world of Linkedin~~.
+There are some nice communities and knowledge on there, but I was often feeling worse after visiting

 ### Making